TessorNetwork/Fury/docs/nodes/validator-node-installation.md

 ## 1. Add wallet key
-Inside the testnet you can use the **Ledger**, but you can also use the wallet software with the `commercionetworkd`.
+Inside the testnet you can use the **Ledger**, but you can also use the wallet software with the `furyd`.
 However, if you wish to use **Ledger**, please add the `--ledger` flat to any command.

 :::warning